 Bleeding gums – my gums get super super sensitive during the second trimester too, and will often bleed when I floss or go to the dentist for a cleaning.
 In past pregnancies I've skipped going to the dentist – BIG no no according to my current dentist!
 He told me if anything you should get your teeth cleaned more regularly.
 So I'm going a couple times during this pregnancy.
 Also this toothbrush has been a miracle worker for me!
 Neil got it for me from our dentist as a Christmas gift.
 It's definitely one of those “nice to have” not “NEED to have” things, but I do feel like I got a professional dental cleaning every single time I brush!
 And I swear it's helped with my gum issues this pregnancy.

 Restless leg – oh man, if you haven't experienced this yet and you do eventually, I am so sorry.
 It's the most uncomfortable awful feeling!!
 It's exactly what it sounds like – your legs feel restless, to the point of making you absolutely a crazy person.
 I've found that getting up out of bed and stretching, like pointing my toes and then flexing my toes, and walking around, helps a lot!
-I also swear by eating a banana before bed.
-It really helps me!
+I also swear by drinking Perk Chill!!
+It has helped SO much with alleviating my restless leg syndrome. (use this link for 10% off)

 Braxton hicks contractions – these often start coming around during the second trimester for me.
 I don't remember them happening as early with Anabelle (my first), but with the second, third and this fourth baby they've shown up right around the 20 week mark.
 In fact, my due date was the EXACT same day with Lyla (my second) as this fourth baby – May 7 – and I remember the week of Christmas having to go get checked when I was home for the holidays by my doctor in SLC because I felt like I was contracting that early.
 Turns out they were just Braxton Hicks!
 The same thing happened this year at Christmas time, except this time I knew it was just false labor so I took it as an excuse to sit on the couch for a couple hours, drink a bunch of yummy pebble ice water and do nothing.